Reference Tests

 - class tdda.referencetest.referencetest.ReferenceTest(assert_fn)

-class provides support for comparing results against a set of reference “known to be correct” results.The functionality provided by this class can be used with:
+Provides support for comparing results against reference “known to be correct” results.

 the standard Python

-class method.- all_fields_except(exclusions)
+set_defaultsclass method.- all_fields_except(exclusions)

-exclusions is a list of field names.
+exclusions – A list of field names to exclude.

 - assertBinaryFileCorrect(actual_path, ref_path, kind=None)